codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

     print('APP_TYPE not set.
 End process.')
     sys.exit()

-# Check environment variables have been set
+# Check that environment variables have been set
 vars = {'UNITY_HOME' : None, 'UNITY_SERIAL': None, 'UNITY_USERNAME' : None, 'UNITY_PASSWORD': None}
 for key,value in vars.items():
     if key in os.environ: